 8. Sanko Seika Special Select 10 Best (Gensen 10 Shuri Tsumami Shu)

 One bag of Gensen 10 Shuri Tsumami Shu contains 6 packages filled with 10 of Sanko Seika’s most popular rice cracker treats.
-Among the varieties included are roasted shrimp senbei, senbei wrapped in seaweed, umakuchi (spherical red and black rice crackers which look eerily similar to Darth Maul), seaweed balls, and puffed edamame (unripe soybeans).
+Among the varieties included are roasted shrimp senbei, senbei wrapped in seaweed, umakuchi (spherical red and black rice crackers), seaweed balls, and puffed edamame.
 Enjoy the best of Japan with just one bag!
 Each crunchy piece has its own distinct flavor.
-There are 6 mini pouches in this package so share the taste of Japan with others and keep a few for yourself to eat while sipping on Japan’s best-selling drinks.
+There are 6 mini pouches in this package so share the taste of Japan with others.
+Or keep a few for yourself to eat while sipping on Japan’s best-selling drinks!

 7. Calbee Potato Chips Nori Shio (Salted Seaweed)